Azure/azure-powershell/src/StackHCI/StackHCIVm.Autorest/docs/Update-AzStackHCIVMStoragePath.md

 ```

 ### -ResourceId
-The ARM Resource ID of the virtual hard disk .
+The ARM Resource ID of the storage path.

 ```yaml
 Type: System.String